stonepros/stone/doc/dev/stoneadm/compliance-check.rst

 Network : MTU (MTU)
 ________________________________
-All network interfaces on the same Ceph network (public/cluster) should have the same MTU
+All network interfaces on the same Stone network (public/cluster) should have the same MTU

 *src: gather-facts output*

 Network : LinkSpeed (LINKSPEED)
 ____________________________________________
-All network interfaces on the same Ceph network (public/cluster) should have the same Linkspeed
+All network interfaces on the same Stone network (public/cluster) should have the same Linkspeed

 *src: gather-facts output*